aanchal-fatwani/js-best-practices/README.md

 41. ### Quickly Assign Variable Values With Destructuring Use destructuring to extract values from objects and arrays easily.
 This allows us to avoid variable assignments for values we don't need.
-Also, destructuring assignment can be used for function arguments to make them more inline for readability.
+Also, destructuring assignments can be used for function arguments to make them more in line for readability.

     **[⬆ Back to Top](#table-of-contents)**